Baltimore Orioles and Ruby-throated Hummingbirds Are Here - First Sighting Whitby, April 10

 Baltimore Orioles - How To Encourage Visits to Your Yard

-The first sighting reported to our store in 2022 was on April 18 in a backyard in the area of Hwy 403 & Cawthra.
+The first sighting reported to our store in 2025 was on April 26 in a backyard at Royal York and Dundas.
 The Baltimore Oriole was in the yard with a Slate-coloured Junco.
 How cool is that!
 Our summer birds meeting up with our winter birds!
-On May 02 oriole sightings jumped: Bloor & Prince Edward, Bampton, and Cawthra and Queensway area; then May 04 the High Park area.
-Sightings then continued in May and through the end of August from all over the GTA.
+Sightings continued in May and inti September from all over the GTA.
 High eBird sightings confirm Baltimore Oriole are in the GTA, spring through summer.
 Some of our customers saw the orioles only in May, sometimes on numerous days but by June no sightings.
 Other customers saw the orioles starting in May and then all through August, continuous visits to the backyard!
 Why were some customers much more successful?
 They followed our Wild Birds Unlimited Toronto recipe for success with Baltimore Orioles.
 Let us share the recipe.

 The Baltimore Oriole Recipe for Success